brahimmade/gh-books-project/README.md

 Django project that contains three apps.

-1. bookapi - an api that provides CRUD functions using django rest framework.
+1. bookapi - a REST api that provides CRUD functions using django rest framework.
 2. bookmanager - app to upload, update and delete book files and associated info.
 3. bookselection - app that lets a user view the books they have uploaded and select one to read.